notsag-dev/pwk/README.md

 ### vimdiff
 Open vim with the diff open in 2 buffers, much clearer than diff or comm in my opinion.

+### Background process
+The quickest way to background a process is to append an ampersand (&) to the end of the command to send it to the background immediately after it starts.